We’re fully operational during the Canada Post strike. Due to high courier costs, we’re only accepting orders of $200+

 Joan of Arc

-The famous French rebel Joan of Arc is said to have continued to consume cannabis throughout her short life until being burned at the stake at the age of 19.
-Despite coming from a hamlet known for its “witch ointments,” the young warrior has never been documented to have used marijuana.
-Current understanding indicates that cannabis was used to make these ointments in order to take advantage of the plant’s therapeutic qualities.
+The famous French rebel Joan of Arc reportedly used cannabis throughout her short life until her execution at age 19.
+Although she came from a village known for its “witch ointments,” no records show she personally used marijuana.
+Historical evidence indicates people used cannabis in these ointments to harness the plant’s therapeutic properties.

 Kennedy John F.